6 Weight Loss Challenges and Tips for Women

 • Find a quiet place to meditate for a few minutes.

 Tip: Establish a sleep schedule by going to sleep and waking up at the same time every day.
 Follow a nightly routine that helps you wind down, starting about 30 minutes before bedtime.
 Put blue-light sources (like your phone, tablet, or laptop) away 30 to 60 minutes before bedtime.
 It can also help to make your bedroom into an oasis that is cool, dark, and quiet.
 Remove clutter and electronics and invest in a comfortable mattress and pillow if you can.
 Avoid daytime naps, limit caffeine, alcohol, and nicotine, and try to make regular exercise a part of your routine, as it may help foster better rest.
-Talk with a healthcare provider (HCP) if occasional insomnia becomes constant or if you find yourself feeling sluggish and drowsy most days of the week.
+Talk with a healthcare provider (HCP) if occasional insomnia becomes more frequent, or if you find yourself feeling drowsy most days of the week.

-Unless recommended by your HCP, avoid very low-calorie or crash diets that may not provide all the nutrients you need, as they can make your metabolism slow down and make your body burn fewer calories.
+Tip: To lose weight, you’ll need to burn more calories than you take in.
+Usually, this requires a combination of diet and exercise.
+Unless recommended by your HCP, avoid very low-calorie or crash diets that may not provide all the nutrients you need, as they can slow down your metabolism and make your body burn fewer calories.
 You may lose weight right away on such eating plans, but you could be more likely to regain it later on.

 Exercise may also up your metabolism by building muscle or helping you keep what you have.
 The U.S. Department of Health and Human Services recommends that adults get at least 150 minutes of moderate-intensity physical activity each week (like brisk walking) and do muscle-strengthening activities (like push-ups or sit-ups) on two or more days each week.